Do you want to learn how to make your own emergency candles?

 - Vaseline (preferably the original)

-- If the vaseline is in a plastic container, remove the vaseline and place in another container that is non-flammable.
+- If the vaseline is in a plastic container, remove the vaseline and place it in another container that is non-flammable.

 - Insert a wick and light.